Make your own old-fashioned apple jelly

 This is great served with lamb, pork or sausages.

-This is really good with cheese on crackers, on top of ice cream or stirred into yogurt, but don’t be surprised if you find yourself eating it straight out of the jar!
+This is really good with cheese on crackers, on top of ice cream or stirred into yoghurt, but don’t be surprised if you find yourself eating it straight out of the jar!